Larsa Pippen Shows Off Her Curvy Backside In A Colorful String Bikini: ‘I’m A Vibe’

 “Drop dead gorgeous,” another loyal fan stated.

-“Those curves are [fire emoji]” a third comment read.
+“Those curves are [fire emoji],” a third comment read.

 “Beautiful and gorgeous lady,” a fourth Instagram user commented.